 History & Highlights of Boston Audio Tour

 Take a self-guided walking tour of the most historic sights in Boston.
-Streamed through your smartphone, this 90-120 minute tour explores some of the most famous landmarks in town.
+This 90-120 minute tour explores some of the most famous landmarks in town.

 Places to eat, shop, and chill